SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 tags: ["Webpack", "React", "Typescript"]
 ---

 Webpack has become one of the most important tools for modern web development and yet, it is a blackbox to many developers.
-In this tutorial, we are going to setup our own Webpack 4 configuration from scratch for React with Typescript.
+In this tutorial, we are going to setup our own basic Webpack 4 configuration from scratch for React with Typescript.

 If you just want to try something or build a simple side project, you should use the `create-react-app` with [Typescript](https://github.com/wmonk/create-react-app-typescript "create-react-app-typescript's Github").
 There is no configuration needed, you can focus on coding!